 Originally I am from Germany and have an extensive background of close to 30 years practicing mindfulness and meditation as well as studying Buddhist philosophy, in Germany and the United States.
 I began practicing Buddhist meditation in my mid-twenties motivated by a deep existential desire to understand the meaning of life, in general, and my personal purpose, in particular.
 Over the years, I have studied and practiced with a number of renowned western Buddhist meditation teachers such as Ven.
 Ayya Khema, Dr. Sylvia Kolk, Dr. Joan Halifax Roshi, Lama Tsultrim Allione, Stephen Batchelor, and Matthew Flickstein.

 I decided to go into the field of clinical social work and psychotherapy with the goal to combine my in-depth knowledge of the practice of mindfulness with the application of psychotherapy treatments that have been proven to effectively increase clients' quality of life and well-being.

-For the past 10 years, I was a co-owner and team member of Santa Fe DBT LLC, an outpatient private practice group where I provided comprehensive Dialectical Behavior Therapy (DBT) and Dialectical Behavior Therapy Prolonged Exposure (DBT-PE).
+From 2012 until 2023, I was a team member of Santa Fe DBT LLC, an outpatient private practice group where I provided comprehensive Dialectical Behavior Therapy (DBT) and Dialectical Behavior Therapy Prolonged Exposure (DBT-PE).
+Currently, I do not provide any DBT services.
 I am also a faculty member at the Rio Grande Mindfulness Institute (RGMI), a non-profit that provides mindfulness-based trainings, workshops and retreats to teachers, leaders and educators in New Mexico's schools and colleges.